adamwynne/twitter-api/README.md

 * You can authenticate or not, by including or omitting the _:oauth-creds_ keyword and value.
 The value should be a _twitter.oauth.OauthCredentials_ structure (usually the result of the _twitter.oauth/make-oauth-creds_ function)
 * The callbacks decide how the call will be carried out - be it a single or streaming call, or an async or sync call.
 See the twitter.callbacks.protocols to see how it works
-* You can declare new methods that use different callbacks by either supplying them to the def-twitter-method macro, or inline at run time (via the _:callbacks_ key/vaue)
+* You can declare new methods that use different callbacks by either supplying them to the def-twitter-method macro, or inline at run time (via the _:callbacks_ key/vaue), or both!

 ## Building